AlexanderNorup/DynamicFlightStorage/scripts/data_analysis/experiment_analysis/README.md

 ## Usage

 1. Start by running `data_downloader.py`, possibly changing the `all_experiments_api` variable in the top of the file to point to your own instance.
+2. Make a pot of coffee and run `lag_calculator.py`.
+This is technically optional, but will generate more accurate consumer-lag data.
-2. Then run the `data_analyser.py` script
+3. Then run the `data_analyser.py` script
-3. Look at the pretty charts and LaTeX files in the new `analysis_summary/` directory.
+4. Look at the pretty charts and LaTeX files in the new `analysis_summary/` directory.

 If you create your own experiments and/or data-stores, add them to the lists in `config.py` to have them included in a sensible manner in the exported LaTeX files.